Medically reviewed by Drugs.com. Last updated on May 20, 2020.

 Chlorzoxazone: Isoniazid may increase the serum concentration of Chlorzoxazone.
 Isoniazid may decrease the serum concentration of Chlorzoxazone.
 Specifically, it may decrease chlorzoxazone concentrations below baseline after isoniazid discontinuation.
 Monitor therapy

 Cholera Vaccine: Antibiotics may diminish the therapeutic effect of Cholera Vaccine.
 Management: Avoid cholera vaccine in patients receiving systemic antibiotics, and within 14 days following the use of oral or parenteral antibiotics.
 Avoid combination

 Corticosteroids (Systemic): May decrease the serum concentration of Isoniazid.
 Monitor therapy

 CycloSERINE: Isoniazid may enhance the adverse/toxic effect of CycloSERINE.
 Specifically, CNS toxicity may be enhanced.
 Monitor therapy

-Cyproterone: May decrease the serum concentration of CYP2E1 Substrates.
+CYP2E1 Inhibitors (Strong): May increase the serum concentration of Isoniazid.
 Monitor therapy

 Dofetilide: CYP3A4 Inhibitors (Weak) may increase the serum concentration of Dofetilide.
 Monitor therapy